Skip to content

 Next Steps

-Now that you have cjsh installed, check out What You Need to Know to learn about all the powerful features available out of the box and how to configure them to suit your workflow.
+Now that you have cjsh installed, run cjsh --help to review invocation flags, type help inside the shell for the built-in quick reference, and check out What You Need to Know to learn about all the powerful features available out of the box and how to configure them to suit your workflow.